Isshō Fujita

 Isshō Fujita (藤田 一照, Fujita Isshō) was born in Niihama, Ehime, Japan and was head teacher at Valley Zendo, a Sōtō Zen practice center in Charlemont, Massachusetts, USA.
 Fujita had done studies in child psychology at Tokyo University Graduate School, but abandoned them and became a Zen monk.
 At the age of twenty-nine, on 8 December, Fujita was ordained a Zen priest, along with Ryōdō Yamashita, by Kōhō Watanabe at Antai-ji temple.

 In 1987, Fujita assumed the role of abbot at Valley Zendo, where he lived until his return to Japan in 2005.

-2010 - 2018, he was the Director of the Soto Zen International Center.
+From 2010 to 2018, he was the Director of the Soto Zen International Center.